perrochon/Fiji_Macros/README.md

 ## Measure_Macro.jim
-This automates Analyze-Measure (ctrl-M) across a directory with images and corresponding ROI sets and creates a single CSV with the area (and also mean gray value for one channel) for each ROI.
+This automates Analyze-Measure (Ctrl-M) across a directory with images and corresponding ROI sets and creates a single CSV with the area (and also mean gray value for one channel) for each ROI.
 It does not generate the ROIs.

 ---